Welcome to Wicca India : School of Magick & Occult Sciences

 Wicca is a tradition of Occult Sciences that was brought to the public by Gerald Gardner in the 1950s.
 There is a great deal of debate among the Pagan community about whether or not Wicca is truly the same form of Occult Sciences that the ancients practiced.
 Regardless, many people use the terms Wicca and Occult Sciences interchangeably.
 Paganism is an umbrella term used to apply to a number of different earth-based faiths.
 Wicca falls under that heading, although not all Pagans are Wiccan.

-Druids were Celtic priests of about 2,000 years ago who led their people in the worship of pagan gods through ritual human and bull sacrifices generally performed in oak groves.
-The oak trees were a symbol of their primary god and mistletoe in them was a symbol of his fertility.
-The mistletoe was harvested with bronze sickles in special ceremonies and then used as a cure for all sorts of ailments and diseases, especially infertility.
+"Druid" was a kind of pagan "priest" and thus, Druidism was a pagan "religion."
+Druids were Celtic priests from about 2,000 years ago.
+They led people in worshipping pagan gods through ritual human and bull sacrifices, generally performed in oak groves.
+The oak trees were a symbol of their primary god and the mistletoe, a symbol of his fertility.
+The mistletoe was harvested with bronze sickles for special ceremonies and then used as a cure for all sorts of ailments and diseases, especially infertility.

-Wicca is a modern religion that was loosely inspired by ancient Druidism and other pagan religions.
-There are no direct ties.
-Wiccans do not perform human or bull sacrificies.
+To conclude, Wicca is a modern religion that is loosely inspired by ancient Druidism and other pagan religions.
+However, there are no direct ties.
+Wiccans do not perform human or bull sacrifices.
 They generally revere nature and believe in the ability to work minor spells.
-These minor spells have about as much in common with the prayer requests of other modern religions as they do with the practice of ancient pagan religions.
+These minor spells have more in common with the prayer requests of modern religions than the practice of ancient pagan religions.

 In a nutshell, all Wiccans are witches, but not all witches are Wiccans.
 All Wiccans are Pagans, but not all Pagans are Wiccans.
 Also, some witches are Pagans, but some are not.